21 Most Beautiful Cities in Portugal for a Group Trip

 10. Nazaré

 Located on the Costa do Prata, Nazaré is a popular seaside resort town known for its namesake beach and Praia do Norte beach.
 It draws thousands of tourists every summer who want to sunbathe on Nazaré’s white, soft sandy beaches and surf on the enormous waves.
 Its strong current is due to an underwater geomorphological phenomenon known as the Nazaré Canyon which creates epic waves.
+The city is the perfect day trip from Lisbon.

 Although this is a popular destination for water sports lovers, there are many other things to do in Nazaré and dozens of reasons why it’s one of the most beautiful cities in Portugal.